nikolas-j/llm-model-selection-api/README.md

 ## Contributing

-This is a production-ready template.
-Fork it, customize the classification logic for your use case.
+Deploy using docker, setup production endpoints and customize the classification logic for your use case.

----

-**Built for optimizing LLM API usage to save on API costs.**